BSc., Physics, Univ. of the Fraser Valley, 2007

 New Jersy Institute of Technology

-I have had the distinct pleasure of studying some of the most interesting and compelling problems in solar-terrestrial physics for nearly 15 years (since I started my graduate studies).
+I have had the distinct pleasure of studying some of the most interesting and compelling problems in solar-terrestrial physics for nearly 15 years, since I began my graduate studies.
 My research focuses on plasma structuring and dynamics in the terrestrial ionosphere and magnetosphere.
-I employ observational (both in situ and remote sensing) techniques to study the many complex and interconnected processes which occur in the Earth's geospace environment, with a particular focus on the high-latitudes.
-My work is very rewarding as it is intellectually challenging and allows me to interact and collaborate with many inspiring and brilliant people here in New Jersey and all over the world.
+I employ observational techniques—both in situ and remote sensing—to study the many complex and interconnected processes that occur in Earth's geospace environment, with a particular focus on high latitudes.
+My work is highly rewarding, as it is intellectually challenging and allows me to interact and collaborate with many inspiring and brilliant people here in New Jersey and around the world.

-I have had the distinct pleasure of studying some of the most interesting and compelling problems in solar-terrestrial physics for nearly 15 years (since I started my graduate studies).
+I have had the distinct pleasure of studying some of the most interesting and compelling problems in solar-terrestrial physics for nearly 15 years, since I began my graduate studies.
 My research focuses on plasma structuring and dynamics in the terrestrial ionosphere and magnetosphere.
-I employ observational (both in situ and remote sensing) techniques to study the many complex and interconnected processes which occur in the Earth's geospace environment, with a particular focus on the high-latitudes.
-My work is very rewarding as it is intellectually challenging and allows me to interact and collaborate with many inspiring and brilliant people here in New Jersey and all over the world.
+I employ observational techniques—both in situ and remote sensing—to study the many complex and interconnected processes that occur in Earth's geospace environment, with a particular focus on high latitudes.
+My work is highly rewarding, as it is intellectually challenging and allows me to interact and collaborate with many inspiring and brilliant people here in New Jersey and around the world.